Hair loss can be frustrating, but it can be even more frustrating when accompanied by another medical condition, like an autoimmune disease.

 Lupus is another autoimmune disorder that can cause hair loss.
 Lupus can affect several body parts, including the face and scalp.
 When lupus causes inflammation on the scalp, it can create issues for the hair, ranging from thinning out to falling out in clumps.
 Lupus can also cause breakage around the hairline, causing the hair to become fragile and break off.

 Both men and women can suffer from alopecia, which can happen for no particular reason.
 Lupus affects men and women, but studies show it affects women more often.
 Nine out of ten people who have lupus are women.
 Both alopecia and lupus can affect people of all races.
 Several topical medications can help stop hair loss, including fluocinonide for hair loss.

 Studies on using fluocinonide for hair loss show it can help with the condition, but only in specific cases.
 Fluocinonide is best at treating hair loss issues related to autoimmune disorders, like alopecia or lupus.

 As mentioned above, fluocinonide is a strong corticosteroid, meaning it works to suppress the immune system and decrease inflammation.
 When a medication does this, it can allow the body to stop attacking itself (in this case, the hair follicles) and stop hair loss or even reverse it in some cases.

-One study on the use of fluocinonide on lupus patients showed promise.
-In the study, those who used a high potency fluocinonide for hair loss showed improvements at a rate of 27 percent compared to 10 percent on a lower-dose medication.
+One study on the use of fluocinonide in lupus patients showed promise.
+In the study, those who used a high-potency fluocinonide for hair loss showed improvements at a rate of 27 percent, compared to 10 percent on a lower-dose medication.